 Fully accredited by the National Association of Schools of Music, the D’Angelo Department of Music can help you realize any musical dream you have.
 You will be immersed in engaging courses and have abundant performance opportunities in solo, chamber music, large and small ensembles, and operatic and musical theatre stage settings.
 You will have access to expert faculty teachers and performers, guest master classes, excellent music therapy clinical placements, and exceptional performance spaces.
 With our smaller size and attention solely on the undergraduate student, we offer our students endless opportunities for special student-initiated projects.
 Gain the hands-on experience you need, and receive mentoring tailor-made to you and your goals.
-When you’re ready to apply, please consult the Audition Application page.
+When you’re ready to apply, please consult the Audition and Open House Application page.

 Generous performance scholarships may be available for music students, helping to make Mercyhurst one of the most affordable music programs in the region.

 As a Music Education major, you will find professional development and networking in our chapter of the National Association for Music Education.
 Your student-teaching placement will provide you with excellent hands-on classroom experience.

 Sing major operatic roles as part of the D’Angelo Opera Theater and musical theatre roles as part of the Mercyhurst Theatre Program.